 Talk with your doctor about the best treatment plan for you.
 Often, treatment is not needed for the telangiectasias itself.
 Treatment depends on what is causing the telangiectasias.

 Make-up can be used to cover the red patches.
-Depending on the type of telangiectasia, laser therapy may be used to destroy the vessels.
+Depending on the type and location of telangiectasia, laser therapy or chemicals may be used to destroy the vessels.

 American Academy of Dermatology